bcat/qmk_userspace/keyboards/ai03/altair_x/keymaps/bcat/README.md

   a layer.
 * The left macro keys are mapped to browser zoom hotkeys, which are annoying to press otherwise.
-* The right macro keys are mapped to media keys (play/pause, next, previous).
+* The right macro keys are mapped to Ctrl+Shift+1 through Ctrl+Shift+3: generic hotkeys that tend to be free for configuration in various applications.
 </details>

 | Default layer ([KLE](https://www.keyboard-layout-editor.com/#/gists/45acb37c9686c23498b04f370aa7ab0e)) |